Skip to Content

 What Constitutes a Disability Under California Law?

 Under California law, the definition of disability is broad.
-The Fair Employment and Housing Act (FEHA) protects individuals with physical or mental impairments that limit one or more major life activities, regardless of whether the condition is temporary or chronic.
+The Fair Employment and Housing Act (FEHA) protects individuals with physical or mental impairments that limit one or more major life activities, whether the condition is temporary or chronic.

 Examples of physical disabilities include: